Bureau for Behavioral Health

 Training Resources

-In June 2021, the West Virginia Department of Health and Human Resources (DHHR), Bureau for Behavioral Health (BBH) announced a competitively funded $425,000 award to the Marshall University Research Corporation (MURC) to pilot the WV Behavioral Health Workforce and Health Equity Training Center.
+In June 2021, the West Virginia Department of Human Services (DoHS), Bureau for Behavioral Health (BBH)—formerly part of the West Virginia Department of Health and Human Resources (DHHR) announced a competitively funded $425,000 award to the Marshall University Research Corporation (MURC) to pilot a statewide training center.

 The grant will support a basic array of evidence-based behavioral health virtual training opportunities for West Virginia’s behavioral health workforce.
 MURC will also support BBH in establishing a Statewide Training Advisory Council (STAC), which will be comprised of a variety of stakeholders and provide recommendations to guide the state’s vision of professional development in the behavioral health workforce.